propublica/fakenator/README.md

 The first time you browse to a page, it will 404 and queue page  for generation.
 The page will refresh after 5 sec and should load the right content.
-Subsequent visits will server the cached content, if cache is expired, page will be queued for regeneration.
+Subsequent visits, this app will serve the cached content, if cache is expired, page will be queued for regeneration.

 ## Baconator Elements